Keep wildlife safe in your backyard

 Many struggle there until they die.
 Injuries are usually so severe that euthanasia is the only alternative.

-In 2007, Wild Wings Raptor Rehabilitation partnered with Deschutes County Juvenile Community Justice to remove nonfunctional barbed wire that has fallen to the ground, has been partially buried or is no longer used to fence in livestock.
+The Deschutes County Juvenile Community Justice will remove nonfunctional barbed wire that has fallen to the ground, has been partially buried or is no longer used to fence in livestock at no cost.
 The barbed wire is taken down and removed for recycling in a timely manner, and the posts are left in place to mark property boundaries.
 Since this program started, over 60 tons of barbed wire has been removed and recycled.

 For more information, contact: